Secondary

 • fairness and development

-The focus of Approaches to Learning is on helping students to develop the self-knowledge and skills they need to enjoy a lifetime of learning.
-At ISUtrecht we teach our students practical and self-knowledge skills, which will help them with the challenges posed by the IB MYP as well as the Diploma Programme and higher education.
+The focus of approaches to learning in the MYP is on helping students to develop the self-knowledge and skills they need to enjoy a lifetime of learning.
+At ISU we teach our students practical and self-knowledge skills, which will help them with the challenges posed by the IB MYP as well as the Diploma Programme and higher education.

 Every school around the world that teaches the MYP expects its students to become involved with their communities – an involvement that benefits both parties.
 Action is learning by doing and experiencing.
 Service is part of action and it is where IB learners strive to be caring members of the local and global community, by demonstrating personal commitment to services that make a difference to the lives of others and the environment.